karolinachalupova/developer-mac-setup/README.md

 ```

 # **Prerequisite**
-- Make sure you have admin permission to execute the script to install all the development tools.
-- Comment/Uncomment tools in the script per your need.
+- Comment/Uncomment tools in the macSetup.sh script per your need.

 # **Make sure Script has Execution Permission**
 ```